 High school students can volunteer for any of our shifts.
 Student groups require one adult chaperone for every ten students.

 Middle school student groups require one adult chaperone for every five students.

 Chaperones: please check out our helpful guidelines to ensure a safe and productive visit.

 If you are volunteering as a requirement of community service hours the Volunteer Services team can sign and/or provide you with verification of all your hours after completion.
-Please check out our Verified Service Hour guidelines to ensure all of your time spent with us is documented properly before making your request.
+Please read here for more details and to ensure all of your time spent with us is documented properly before making your request.